minprog/cs50x-1718-1819/practice/loopy/loopy.md

     #####

 ###Step 7:
-Now for the extra challenge, make the pyramid twice as high:
+Now, make the pyramid twice as high:

         #